 If you are travelling in the Middle East, your passport could come under increased scrutiny by immigration authorities, and the authenticity of your passports could be questioned due to incidents of possible misuse.
-Contact the nearest Canadian government office or Foreign Affairs and International Trade Canada in Ottawa for advice and assistance.
+Contact the nearest Canadian government office or Foreign Affairs, Trade and Development Canada in Ottawa for advice and assistance.

 Violations of entry and exit requirements may result in serious penalties.

 Children need special documentation to visit certain countries.
 Please consult our Children page for more information.

 The Agency strongly recommends that you consult with a travel medicine clinic or health care provider preferably six weeks before departure.